-Feb 2010 Update: Because of a malicious third party website illegally harvesting MP3s from all over the internet, and in turn trying to sell our hour long MP3s as ringtones through that website that scams ringtone buyers, we have been forced to remove this episode from our website by Robert Picardo’s organization.
+Feb 2010 Update: Because of a malicious third party website illegally harvesting MP3s from all over the internet, and in turn trying to sell our hour long MP3s as ringtones through said website that scams ringtone buyers, we have been forced to remove this episode from our website by Robert Picardo’s organization.

 It’s all Comic-Con news this week: TV shows were the biggest draws at this year’s con, and everyone couldn’t get enough “Heroes” news A mysterious crate surrounded by security guards was eventually opened to reveal life-sized Iron Man suit Edward Norton was overwhelmed by fan response to him going to play Bruce Banner/The Hulk in the new movie.
 Movie Talk: First up, Excalibur meets Caesar in “The Last Legion,” a fantasy action-adventure that follows the beginnings of the legend of the ancient mystical sword.